 Possession of a controlled substance, imitation controlled substance or marijuana, as defined in Va.
-Code § 18.2-247, or synthetic cannabinoids as defined in Va.
-Code § 18.2-248.1:1, on school property or at a school-sponsored activity is prohibited.
+Code § 18.2-247, on school property or at a school-sponsored activity is prohibited.

-A. Mandatory Expulsion
+A. Expulsion

-A student who is determined to have brought a controlled substance, imitation controlled substance, or marijuana, or synthetic cannabinoids as defined in Va.
-Code § 18.2-248.1:1, onto school property or to a school-sponsored activity shall be expelled in accordance with Policy JGD/JGE.
+A student who is determined to have brought a controlled substance, imitation controlled substance or marijuana onto school property or to a school-sponsored activity may be expelled in accordance with Policy JGD/JGE Student Suspension/Expulsion.
 The School Board may determine, based on the facts of the particular case that special circumstances exist and another form of discipline is appropriate.
+In addition, the School Board may, by regulation, authorize the superintendent or superintendent's designee to conduct a preliminary review of such cases to determine whether a disciplinary action other than expulsion is appropriate.